Marquess of Lavradio: Almeida family origins

-The Counts of Abrantes
+Counts of Abrantes

 By the end of the 14th century, the Almeida clan had established itself amongst the highest levels of Portuguese nobility largely as a result of their proximity to King John I, a relationship with the royal family that would endure for centuries.
 Fernão Álvares de Almeida, a knight of the Order of Aviz and its Claveiro, who held two important commanderies in the order, sat on the Royal Council of King João I and was his Vedor da Fazenda and tutor to his children, the Infantes.
 In 1400 he was named Governor of Abrantes.
 His son, Diogo Fernandes de Almeida, was King Duarte's Vedor da Fazenda and as Reposteiro-mor, one of the most senior Court officials.
 He became Governor of Abrantes, following the death of his father, and was granted the Seigniory of Sardoal.
 He married D. Brites Anes, granddaughter of Prince João of Portugal, Duke of Valencia de Campos.
 Their son, D. Lopo de Almeida, fourth cousin to King Afonso V, was created Count of Abrantes by Royal Decree of 13 June 1476.

 The 1st Count of Abrantes married D. Brites da Silva, lady-in-waiting to Queen Leonor.
 They had an illustrious progeny, which included: